-The following information will be used to help determine whether candidates qualify for accommodations under the Americans with Disabilities Act or as a result of a current medical condition.

-The Examination Program requires a complete evaluation of the candidate as well as a completed and signed Testing Accommodations Request Form.
+To determine whether candidates qualify for accommodations under the Americans with Disabilities Act-or as a result of a current medical condition-the Examination Program requires a complete evaluation of the candidate as well as a completed and signed Testing Accommodations Request.
 A health care professional appropriately qualified to evaluate the disability or medical condition must conduct the evaluation.
 For more information on accommodations and an explanation of how to request testing accommodations consult the Testing Accommodations Request of the Examination Program website (see the section entitled "Apply to Take ..." the Examination).

-Candidates with a documented disability recognized under the Americans with Disabilities Act that testing accommodations must submit the following three documents prior to testing:
+If you have a documented disability recognized under the Americans with Disabilities Act and require testing accommodations, you must submit the following three documents prior to testing:

-- 1. an application to test,

-- 2. the Testing Accommodations Request Form, and

-- 3. the supporting documentation.
+- 1. A completed testing application - 2.
+The Testing Accommodations Request Form through your DENTPIN account - 3.
+Documentation to support the testing accommodation request.